-The return of our traditional two week Corfu and Paxos Area flotilla for the entire season offers those who have overdosed on the South Ionian a wonderful opportunity to discover why we fell in love with the Ionian Island area.
+The return of our traditional two week Corfu and Paxos Area flotilla for selected dates in 2020 offers those who have overdosed on the South Ionian a wonderful opportunity to discover why we fell in love with the Ionian Island area.
 This is the home of the emerald waters that feature so heavily in brochures generally!

 The mixture of historic Venetian towns, coastal villages and idyllic anchorages is quite unique.
 Other little perks of this are a very short transfer from the airport to your yacht in Gouvia marina (15 minutes), where you can drop your bags on the yacht and jump in the fabulous pool (depending on your arrival time!).